neursh/open-meteo-dart/README.md

   </tr>
 </table>

+## Known issues
+Addressed in [#16](https://github.com/neursh/open-meteo-dart/issues/16), the `Int64` type is not supported on the web platform due to Dart and Javascript differencies, and it won't be fixed for a long time.

+We'll try to find a workaround for this problem.
+But for now, the only way for web platform to continue to use the package is by using `requestJson()`.

 ## Usage & Docs
 Each of the nine features available in Open-Meteo is represented by its class: `WeatherApi`, `HistoricalApi`, `EnsembleApi`, `ClimateApi`, `MarineApi`, `AirQualityApi`, `GeocodingApi`, `ElevationApi` and `FloodApi`.